Naomii01/Challenge/README.md

 This is a photo interactive challenge which has an hover effect with a purple outline.
 Once in responsivness the photos squeeze together to become smaller until it reaches a max-width of 400px where the header and subheader dissapears.\
-Here is its deployment from netlify web link to see on** live** : https://naomi-photointeractive-challenge.netlify.app/
+Here is its deployment from netlify web link to see on **live** : https://naomi-photointeractive-challenge.netlify.app/

+**Step 1**: Open Visual Studio Code
+**Step 2**: Create a folder
+**Step 3**: Create a HTML , CSS and JavaScript File: files called index.html , styles.css and script.js respectively and copy the codes for each. **Note** make sure the spelling for each file is written correctly.
+**Step 4** : Select Click on index.html file to open live server to see the result livr visuals

 On  **Coding Challenge 1: Array Manipulation**

-**Step 1**: Your first need to install Node.js
-**Step 2**: Create a folder
+**Step 1**: Your first need to install Node.js on your device **Step 2**: Create a folder
 **Step 3**: Create a JavaScript File: Inside the folder, create a new file named arrayMap.js and copy the provided code into this file.
 **Step 4**: Install prompt-sync Package: Open your terminal or command prompt, navigate to the project folder, and run the following command to install the prompt-sync package: " npm i prompt-sync"